 I am passionate about helping others to figure out how to support families and their communities.
 I am not a clinician, mental health provider, or professional Jewish educator.
 My perspective on so many things is filtered through my family’s mental health challenges.

-I have a Masters’ Degree in Business and advise organizations on operations, strategic planning, and financial performance.
+I have a Master in Business Administration and advise organizations on operations, strategic planning, and financial performance.
 I have taught at universities in Maryland and New York.
 I live in Baltimore, MD, with my husband, three amazing teenagers, and an adorable dog.